Krombach, Bavaria: Coat of arms

-The community’s arms might be described thus: Gules a lion passant Or with a tail forked crowned azure, the base dancetty of three argent, the lion’s gambes on the points of the partition, the chief barry of four of the first and second.
+The municipality’s arms might be described thus: Gules a lion passant Or with a tail forked crowned azure, the base dancetty of three argent, the lion’s gambes on the points of the partition, the chief barry of four of the first and second.

 The official German blazon reads: Unter dreimal von Rot und Gold geteiltem Schildhaupt in Rot über drei silberne Spitzen schreitend ein blau gekrönter goldener Löwe mit Doppelschweif.

 Armorial history

-The community of Krombach was for the most part under the ownership of the Counts of Rieneck, and it was the seat of a court.
-The Counts died out in 1559 and the community’s ownership passed to the Archbishopric of Mainz.
+The municipality of Krombach was for the most part under the ownership of the Counts of Rieneck, and it was the seat of a court.
+The Counts died out in 1559 and the municipality’s ownership passed to the Archbishopric of Mainz.
 In 1666, the court was acquired by the family of the Barons – later Counts – of Schönborn.
-The community became the hub of the Counts’ holdings in the upper Kahl valley.
+The municipality became the hub of the Counts’ holdings in the upper Kahl valley.
 The lion, drawn from the Counts’ arms, recalls the time when they held sway.
 The barry (that is, horizontally striped) chief was taken from the arms borne by the earlier lords, the Counts of Rieneck.
-The tinctures gules and argent (red and silver) stem from the arms borne by Electoral Mainz, to which the community also once belonged.
+The tinctures gules and argent (red and silver) stem from the arms borne by Electoral Mainz, to which the municipality also once belonged.

-The community has borne the arms since 8 June 1967.
+The municipality has borne the arms since 8 June 1967.

 Education

-In 1999, the following institutions were to be found in the community:
+In 1999, the following institutions were to be found in the municipality: